java-brain/OCP-notes/README.md

 <!-- After fasting -->

-- At the bottom of page 14, there is a toString() method from apache commons, import this library and write some examples
+- At the bottom of page 17, there's a equals() method from apache commons, try it

 <!-- //After fasting -->